redis/redis-doc/topics/cluster-spec.md

 4. Masters don't vote for a slave of the same master before `NODE_TIMEOUT * 2` has elapsed if a slave of that master was already voted for.
 This is not strictly required as it is not possible for two slaves to win the election in the same epoch.
 However, in practical terms it ensures that when a slave is elected it has plenty of time to inform the other slaves and avoid the possibility that another slave will win a new election, performing an unnecessary second failover.
 5. Masters make no effort to select the best slave in any way.
 If the slave's master is in `FAIL` state and the master did not vote in the current term, a positive vote is granted.
 The best slave is the most likely to start an election and win it before the other slaves, since it will usually be able to start the voting process earlier because of its *higher rank* as explained in the previous section.
-6. When a master refuses to vote for a given slave there is no negative response, the request is simply ignored.
+6. When a master refuses to vote for a given slave there is no negative response, the request is ignored.
 7. Masters don't vote for slaves sending a `configEpoch` that is less than any `configEpoch` in the master table for the slots claimed by the slave.
 Remember that the slave sends the `configEpoch` of its master, and the bitmap of the slots served by its master.
 This means that the slave requesting the vote must have a configuration for the slots it wants to failover that is newer or equal the one of the master granting the vote.

 Practical example of configuration epoch usefulness during partitions